roetske/remote-voltmeter-with-espnow/README.md

 2voltmeters are also mounted to visually show voltages<br />
 blue led blinks when active connection with other module<br />
 power from one channel is used to power via buckconverter the esp32<br />
-however if you want to use exteral power => power via the micro c connector on esp32 and external 5v powerbank<br />
+however if you want to use external power => power via the micro c connector on esp32 and external 5v powerbank<br />
 # remarks
 Very important you need the macadress of both esp32 and implement int your code to get it working!!! <br />
 The esp32 mac is specific for your esp32.
 If you replace the esp32 with another you have to change the mac  <br />